07/13 - 07/14 SSDI & SSI Work Incentives: How to Keep Benefits While You Work

 - Zoom Meeting Training Series

-- A 48-hour cancellation notice for refund is required.
+- A cancellation notice is required two business days in advance for a refund.
 To request a cancellation, please send your request to firstname.lastname@example.org.
 This payment is not deductible as a charitable contribution but may be deducted as a business expense.
+Please provide notice of accommodations needed two weeks in advance.

 In order to register for a training or event you must first setup an account with MD Works.